About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 - Air-fry the tofu

-- In a bowl, mix corn starch, salt, turmeric with a fork.
+- In a bowl, mix corn starch, salt, and turmeric with a fork.

 - Coat the tofu with a thin layer of oil, then dip each piece into the flour mix until fully coated.